idrinth-api-bench/issues/.github/PULL_REQUEST_TEMPLATE/full.md

 - [ ] the documentation explains used words, that are not common
 - [ ] there are no abbreviations used

+## Examples

+- [ ] the example works without any additional configuration
+- [ ] the example's target has been informed and has agreed

+## Dockerfiles

+- [ ] the dockerfiles work
+- [ ] the containers are as small ass possible

 ## Notes

 <!-- Write any note or comment.
 You can share your thoughts or ideas. -->